Commercial Property Insurance Rating

 When a building isn't eligible for class rating, a specific rate is calculated based on individual characteristics of the building.
-Specific rates are determined by considering the building's construction, occupancy, protection and exposure.
+Specific rates are determined by considering the building's construction, occupancy, protection, and exposure.

-Buildings that are specific rated are generally more complex and have higher values than class-rated structures.
+Buildings that are specifically rated are generally more complex and have higher values than class-rated structures.
 Because specific rates are based on a building's unique features, the building must be inspected before the rate can be calculated.
 A physical inspection may be performed by ISO or the insurer.
 Information about the building is gathered during the inspection.
 ISO or the insurer then uses that information to calculate a rate (or a loss cost).
 The rate is typically generated by the use of a formula.